-Financing Options For Dental Implants
+Financing Options For Implant Dental

 We work with our patients to make sure they can afford the dental implants they need.
 That is why we offer financing options to our patients.
 You can sign up with financing through these two sources:

 Once you are approved for Care Credit, you can make monthly payments.
 They have interest free options for 12 months plans.
-If you need longer then that, they offer extended plans for up to 60 months with interest.
+If you need longer than that, they offer extended plans for up to 60 months with interest.